smartforwarder/edi-doc/README.md

 # EDI document

-Document for the SmartForwarder EDI.
-All APIs are regular REST API calls.
+The Login API is used to collect a Token for an EDI User.
+This token is required to authenticate subsequent API calls.

 ## Common APIs

 ### Login API

-Used to collect a Token for an EDI User.
-Please contact the admin@smartforwarder.co to get the following informaiton
+To use the Login API, please contact the administrator at admin@smartforwarder.co to obtain the following information

-1. EDI app id
+1. EDI App ID: A unique identifier for your EDI application.
-1. EDI app secret
+2. EDI App Secret: A secret key associated with your EDI application.
-1. Base API url
+3. Base API URL: The root URL for the API endpoints.

 **URL** : `/auth/local`